Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Two-staged Reinforcement Learning

-We define a motion planning problem as a new MDP $(\mathcal{S}_{plan}, p_0, \mathcal{A}_{plan}, \mathcal{T}_{plan}, R_{plan}, \gamma)$ by patching four components: the state space $\mathcal{S}_{plan}$, the action space $\mathcal{A}_{plan}$, the transition function $\mathcal{T}_{plan}$, and the reward function $R_{plan}$.
 First, we define a compact state space $\mathcal{S}_{plan}$ that is typically a subset of $\mathcal{S}$.
-We then redefine the action space to directly sample the state space, which allows the learning algorithm to sample more meaningful states than random action signals, particularly for highly sensitive control problems.
-More specifically, we define our action to be the difference to the state, $\ac \in \mathcal{A}_{plan} = \Delta \mathcal{S}_{plan}$, while limiting the gap between two states using box constraints.
+Then we redefine the action space to directly sample the state space, which allows the learning algorithm to sample more meaningful states than random action signals.
+We define our action to be the difference to the state, $\ac \in \mathcal{A}_{plan} = \Delta \mathcal{S}_{plan}$, while heuristically limiting the delta between two states using box constraints.
 This gives rise to the new transition function $\s_{t+1} = \mathcal{T}_{plan}(\s_t, \ac_t) = \s_t + \ac_t$.
 The simplicity of the transition function allows us to take a much larger step in the motion planning stage, such as $0.1$ second, compared to the typical time steps of $0.002$ seconds to $0.0005$ seconds in physics-based simulation.
-In our experience, this gives us a significant boost in terms of computational resources and wall clock time.
+In our experience, this gives us a significant performance gain in terms of wall clock time.

-However, this action space formulation only considers the smoothness of the trajectory by limiting the difference between two consecutive states.
-It may be suitable for simple dynamics, but it does not guarantee the physical validity for challenging problems such as legged locomotion.
+However, we need an additional regulation because this new action space only considers the smoothness of the trajectory while ignoring physics.
 Therefore, we use an augmented reward for motion planning, $R_{plan} = R + R_{dyn}$, where $R$ is the original task reward and $R_{dyn}$ is the dynamics term that incentivizes the physical validity of the state transitions.
-We can implement $R_{dyn}$ in various ways, such as using the simplified model, just like other optimization-based motion planning algorithms.
-By solving the given problem, the algorithm finds the trajectory of the states without control signals.
+We can implement $R_{dyn}$ in various ways: for instance, we can adopt an inverted pendulum for legged robots.

+By solving the given planning problem, the algorithm finds the trajectory of the states without control signals.
 This reference trajectory $\bar\tau = (\bar\s_0, \bar\s_1, \cdots, \bar\s_T)$ is used as an input to the next stage.